advis61/OracleOfDereth/README.md

 ### Quest Flags

-Every quest flag the plugin knows about, in one searchable list — the raw database behind the curated tabs below.
+Displays your /myquests cross-referenced with every quest flag the plugin knows about, in one searchable list — the raw database behind the curated tabs below.

 - A green icon means your character holds that flag.
 A red icon means it has never been completed.
 - Ready In shows `completed` for a one-time quest, or the remaining cooldown for a repeatable one.
-- Filter by flag or quest name, and narrow by Completed / Incomplete, One Time / Repeatable, or New.
+- Filter by flag or quest name, and narrow by Completed / Incomplete, One Time / Repeatable, Server or New.
 - New means the server reported a flag that isn't in the plugin's master list yet.
 Please send those along to Advis Eveldan so they can be added.

 Click the quest icon to /think the wiki url to yourself.
 Click the flag or name for its quest notes.
 Click Ready In or Solves to print the raw quest flag data to chat.